8 Steps to Install macOS Sonoma/Ventura on Unsupported Macs

 Alternatively, you can refer to this article for all supported Mac models.

 Step #1.
-Back Up Your Mac
+Create a Backup for Your Mac

-If you are backing up your Mac for the first time, we recommend that you use BuhoCleaner to clean your Mac thoroughly first to reduce the number of backup files and backup time.
+If you are backing up your Mac for the first time, we recommend you use BuhoCleaner to clean your Mac thoroughly to reduce the number of backup files and backup time.
 BuhoCleaner is one of the best Mac cleaners that can clean up your Mac in just a few clicks.
 Download and clean up your Mac now.

-Free DownloadFor macOS 10.10 and above
+DownloadFor macOS 10.10 and above

 100,000+ Satisfied Users Worldwide

-Quickly Free up Space on Mac with BuhoCleaner
+Quickly Free Up Space on Mac with BuhoCleaner

 Step #2.
 Prepare a USB Drive